valenti94br/AF_PruebaT/README.md

 4. Set up your MongoDB database:
    - Create a `.env` file in the backend directory based on the provided `.env.example` file.
 This file should contain your MongoDB connection string and any other necessary environment variables.
-   - Create a `keys.js` file in the backend directory based on the `keys.example.js` file.
-This file should include any required keys or sensitive information.

 ## Usage